Boundary terms and on-shell action in Ricci-based gravity theories: the Hamiltonian formulation: Covariant description of the boundary term revisited

 Variation of this quantity with respect to $A^\rho_{\nu\lambda}$ leads to

 Using in this expression the relation $h^{\mu\nu}q_{\mu\rho}=\delta^\nu_\rho -\epsilon n^\nu n_\rho$ and rewriting $h^{\mu\nu}=q^{\mu\nu}-\epsilon n^\mu n^\nu$, the result can be written as

 which is exactly the term obtained in the previous section (\ref{Gauss-CodazziAction}) and compensates the variations given in (\ref{eq:surface1}).
 We thus see that, as shown in the previous section by other means, the generalization (\ref{eq:GHY_Pal}) of the GHY term does indeed compensate the boundary terms generated by the independent connection, both from the metric part and from the non-metric part.
 Note that the way this occurs is very interesting, as it implies that the $\delta A^\alpha_{\mu\nu}$ terms coming from the bulk action and from the GHY term cancel identically.
 In other words, unlike in Eq. (\ref{eq:WrongST}), one does not need to impose the vanishing of $\delta A^\alpha_{\mu\nu}$ on the boundary to have a well defined variational formulation because with the proposal (\ref{eq:GHY_Pal}) all such terms vanish identically for arbitrary variations.
+Note also that the same results are obtained even in absence of any mapping of the gravitational action into a GR-like action as far as one splits the independent connection as (\ref{eq:GammaSplit}) and then, takes variations over the metric tensor $q$ and the independent 3-rank tensor $A$.